How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 • They are simply not open to collaboration requests or have been burned in the past.

 • The hotel may not be able to offer a complimentary stay but can offer media-rate, complimentary dining etc. Determine if this is worth your time and how much you would like to stay there.
 This kind of offer might be worth accepting if you are just starting out.
 If however you are only getting a free spa treatment in exchange for a full blog post and Instagram advertising you may want to adjust your pitch to them and offer them something less in exchange.
 Always remember your worth and never sell yourself short.
+We recommend reading our blog on working with brands and 5 mistakes you are making as an influencer.

 Click here to get my exact email that I use to successfully land hotel collaborations.